Montessori Practical Life for Babies & Toddlers: Simple Daily Routines

 Simple Activities to Introduce

-- a small cloth for wiping hands
+- offering a small cloth for wiping hands

-- wiping a table after eating
+- helping wipe the table after eating

-The goal isn’t perfection.
+The goal is not perfection.

 It’s participation.